-- is also a tour company that provides airport transfer between KEF and RVK.
+- Gray Line is also a tour company that provides airport transfer between KEF and RVK.

-- is a newer company with shuttle service operating now and bus service beginning in March 2018.
+- Airport Direct is a newer company with shuttle service operating now and bus service beginning in March 2018.

-Renting a Car, Fueling Up, and Parking in Iceland
+Iceland Travel Guide: Renting a Car, Fueling Up, and Parking

 If you’re looking to travel the country on your own, definitely look into renting a car or camper van!
 There are so many options available that it can be really overwhelming to choose.

-Other travelers have had good luck with, and additionally I recommend recognizable rental services that have desks directly in the airport arrivals hall such as Hertz, Avis, or Enterprise.
+Other travelers have had good luck with Lotus, and additionally, I recommend recognizable rental services that have desks directly in the airport arrivals hall such as Hertz, Avis, or Enterprise.
 For those with award travel credit cards, check to see whether or not you can earn points or miles by booking cars through certain companies!

 Expect the possibility of hefty insurance holds (read the fine print!) and always take care when traveling on gravel roads or in windy conditions.
 Car doors can bend the wrong way if you’re caught in a gusty gale!